 Categories of Admission

-- Admission to Doctoral Program: This category is used if you satisfy all requirements.
-There is no provisional admission status due to Federal Student Aid requirements.
+- Admission to Doctoral Program: This category is used for students who satisfy all requirements.
+There is no conditional acceptance status due to Federal Student Aid requirements.

 - There is no Post-Baccalaureate entry.
-You must have already earned a master’s degree in the discipline or a closely related discipline, and have 3-5 years of experience in the field or a closely related field.
+Students must have already earned a master’s degree in the discipline or closely related discipline, and 5 years of experience in the field, or closely related field.

-- If you do not meet the required grade point average of 3.0 in your master’s degree course work, you may choose to take a graduate certificate, microcredential, or learning track from APUS in your prospective field of study prior to admission into APUS doctoral programs.
+- Prospective students who do not meet the required grade point average of 3.0 in their master’s degree course work may choose to take a graduate certificate, micro credential, or learning track from APUS in their prospective field of study prior to admission into APUS doctoral programs.
 The resulting GPA must be 3.0 or higher.